Strengthen Minnesota Homes

 Overview

 In the 2023 session, the Legislature established a new pre-disaster mitigation program to help Minnesotans upgrade their roofs to make them more resistant to high wind, hail and other extreme weather events.
-The program, named “Strengthen Minnesota Homes,” aims to keep Minnesotans safer and healthier in their homes and is an action Minnesotans can take to build individual climate resiliency.
+The program aims to keep Minnesotans safer and healthier in their homes and is an action Minnesotans can take to build individual climate resiliency.

 Laws 2023 Chapter 60 appropriates $1 million in planning funds to the agency to work over the next two years to stand up the details of the new program.
 Laws 2023 Chapter 57 creates the framework for the program and establishes criteria for contractors and other professionals to perform work on homes once the grant program becomes operational.

-Chapter 57 also requires insurance companies to offer a premium discount to Minnesotans who upgrade their existing roof, or builds a new roof, to the FORTIFIED standard.
-Once insurers file these discounts and approved products are available, any Minnesotan with a FORTIFIED roof on their home will be eligible for a discount on their insurance premium.
+Chapter 57 also requires insurance companies to offer a premium discount to Minnesotans who upgrade their existing roof, or builds a new roof, to the FORTIFIED™ standard.
+Any Minnesotan with a FORTIFIED Roof™ on their home that meets the definition of an insurable property under Minn.
+Stat. §65A.298 is eligible for a discount on their insurance premium.

 Grant amounts

-The projected grant amount for each qualifying home is $10,000.
+The projected grant amount for each qualifying home is estimated between $10,000 - $15,000.
 Note that this grant amount may not cover the full cost of upgrading a home up to the FORTIFIED Roof™ standard.

 Homeowner eligibility